artem1458/dependency-injection-cat/README.md

 - When using webpack+babel - webpack or babel don't trigger rebuild of files where defined only types/interfaces, ...etc.
 Because of this issue, when adding new values to the TBean interface, context will not recompile, and missing required beans will not be reported.
-To solve this issue, just make some changes in file where CatContext are placed, it will trigger recompilation.
+To solve this issue, just make some changes in file where CatContext are defined, it will trigger recompilation.

 ## CatContext